JamesSaxon/jamessaxon.github.io/_posts/2021-02-26-broadband-faqs.md

 categories: broadband data
 ---

-_This is a working document developed in partnership with the City of Chicago in an effort to demystify broadband and work towards a more connected Chicago.
-It was informed by input from community-based organizations, including McKinley Park Development Council, Neighborhood Network Alliance, Resurrection Project, and South Shore Works._
+_This document was prepared to support Internet access initiatives of the City of Chicago, during a grant for [Mapping and Mitigating the Digital Divide][mapping-mitigating] at UChicago.
+The scope and questions were based on input from community-based organizations, including McKinley Park Development Council, Neighborhood Network Alliance, Resurrection Project, and South Shore Works._

 This document is presented in three sections: [basic terms](#terms-and-definitions), [frequently asked questions](#frequently-asked-questions), and finally a [few myths](#common-myths-and-misconceptions).